- What is a closing plan?

 Mutual Action Plan Software

 Our favorite approach is to use a solution like monday.com to create a MAP using a project management tool.
-By building with more robust tools, aligning with the customer becomes even easier to manage.
+Building more robust tools makes aligning with the customer even easier to manage.

 - Users can assign task ownership to one-or-more members of the team.